Souk Ahras Province

 Souk Ahras (ولاية سوق أهراس) is a province (wilaya) in the Aures region in Algeria, named after its capital, Souk Ahras.
-It stands on the border between Algeria and Tunisia.
+It stands on the border between Algeria and Tunisia, and as of 2008, Souk Ahras had a population of 440,299 people.

 Geography

 Souk Ahras is situated in the extreme north east of Algeria.
-Its area is 4360 km².
+Its area is 4360 km2.

-Its border to the north is the province of El Taref; in the east is Tunisia; westward is the province of Guelma and the province of Oum el Bouaghi; in the south the province of Tebessa Souk Ahras has a population of 450,000 people.
+Its border to the north is the province of El Taref; in the east is Tunisia; westward is the province of Guelma and the province of Oum el Bouaghi; in the south the province of Tebessa.
+Its geography is composed of three distinct areas, with a mountainous north, the central region being lowlands, and the south being fertile.

-Relief

-It is composed of three important areas: